d3rb1n/d3rb1n.github.io/_writeups/thm/fowsniff-ctf/index.md

 Linux fowsniff 4.4.0-116-generic #140-Ubuntu SMP Mon Feb 12 21:23:04 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux
 ```

 respectively.
-So, we know we're running **Ubuntu 16.04.4** and Linux Kernel version **4.4.0-116**.
+So, we know we're running **Ubuntu 16.04.4** and Linux Kernel version **4.4.0-116** - both of these are from the year 2016.

 We can search for that in ExploitDB or via the CLI via `searchsploit`:

 ```bash
 searchsploit linux kernel 4.4.0-116